On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

 \subsection{Extension to Fat Regions}

 \eenplaatje {fat} {A $\beta$-fat region $D$ is contained in a big disk, but contains a smaller disk; in this example, $\beta=2$.}

-We now generalize the algorithm to similarly-sized $\beta$-fat regions.
+We now generalize the algorithm to consider more general shapes.
 A region $D$ is $\beta$-fat if there exist two concentric disks $C$ and $C'$ whose radii differ by at most a factor $\beta$, such that $C \subseteq D \subseteq C'$ (whenever the constant $\beta$ is not important, the region $D$ is simply called {\em fat}).
+Figure~\ref {fig:fat} shows an example of a $2$-fat region.
+However, for our algorithms, it is not sufficient for us to assume that the regions are fat.
+We impose three restrictions on our fat regions, which make them more like disks: (1) the collection of regions has bounded ply $\ply$, (2) all regions have similar size, allowing us to assume the radius of $C$ is $1$, and the radius of $C'$ is $\beta$, and (3) any two regions have $O(1)$ intersections between their boundaries.
+Together, these three restrictions ensure that no minimum resilience path traverses a given region more than a constant number of times, making thickness within a constant factor of resilience.
+We formally describe each restriction, and illustrate how its removal impacts the path complexity.

+\tweeplaatjes[scale=1.2] {assumptions-ply}{assumptions-complexity} {If we eliminate any one of our restrictions we can construct a problem instance whose minimum resilience path must leave and reenter the same (orange) region $\Theta(n)$ times.
+Here are constructions when removing one of our three restrictions: (a) bounded ply, and (b) bounded region complexity.
+Note that the case of distinct size was already discussed in Figures~\ref{fig:nounit-size} and~\ref{fig:nounit-ply}. }

+\begin{description} \item[Bounded ply] The arrangement formed by a collection of regions $\regions$ is said to have bounded ply $\ply$ if no point $p\in \R^2$ is contained in more than $\ply$ elements of $\regions$.
+As we illustrate in Figure~\ref{fig:assumptions-ply}, we can place regions of similar size and bounded region complexity (but no bounded ply) forming a corridor.
+In particular, the minimum resilience path between $s$ and $t$ may be forced to leave and reenter another similarly-sized region $\Theta(n)$ times.
+Note that this construction is not possible for unit disks, and therefore unit disk instances do not require bounded ply; however, as soon as we allow a disk with larger radius (e.g., a disk of radius $1 + \epsilon$, $\epsilon > 0$), the bounded ply restriction is required.

-Since we need the regions to be of similar size, we assume without loss of generality that the radius of $C$ is $1$ and the radius of $C'$ is $\beta$; in this case we will call $D$ a \emph {$\beta$-fat unit region}.
-Fig.~\ref {fig:fat} shows an example of a $2$-fat region.
-We first need to extend Lemma~\ref {lem:AtMostTwice}.
+\item[Similar size] We assume without loss of generality that the radius of $C$ is $1$ and the radius of $C'$ is $\beta$; in this case we will call $D$ a \emph {$\beta$-fat unit region}.
+As previously shown in Figures~\ref{fig:nounit-size} and~\ref{fig:nounit-ply}, with the existence of a single larger region we can create a corridor of $\Theta(n)$ small interlocking regions with constant ply, and partially cover it with a large region to force the optimal resilience path to leave and reenter the large region $\Theta(n)$ times.

+\item[Bounded region complexity] Our final assumption is that the fat regions cannot be too complex.
+In particular, we assume that any two region boundaries have $O(1)$ pairwise intersections, ensuring that the intersection between any two regions has $O(1)$ connected components.
+As shown in Figure~\ref{fig:assumptions-complexity}, we can create a corridor with two regions that have $\Theta(n)$ pairwise boundary intersections with a third region, forcing the minimum resilience path to leave and reenter this third region $\Theta(n)$ times.
+Note that such complex regions can be formed, for example, by taking the union of $\Theta(n)$ circles with radius 1, with centers that are spaced $(\beta - 1)/n$ apart on a line. \end{description}